PC David Copperfield

-PC David Copperfield is the pen name of Stuart Davidson, formerly of the Staffordshire Police, who is believed to have been the Internet's first police blogger, who later wrote the best-selling book about the British police service, Wasting Police Time, while serving as a police constable.
+PC David Copperfield is the pen name of Stuart Davidson, formerly of the Staffordshire Police, who is believed to have been the first police blogger.
+He later wrote a best-selling book about the British police service, Wasting Police Time, while serving as a police constable.
 He is now serving as a police officer in Canada.

 Blogging

-Copperfield began blogging in 2004; originally writing about his passion for gardening, he found that mentions of his working life in the police attracted far more interest and so he switched to commenting on law and order issues.
+Copperfield began blogging in 2004.
+He initially wrote about his passion for gardening, but he found that his references to his working life in the police attracted far more interest and so he switched to commenting on law and order issues.

-In 2005, a number of his blog posts were used without permission by the London-based Mail on Sunday newspaper.
-The usage of the material attracted protest from fellow bloggers, and Copperfield jokingly described the journalists as 'bastards'.
-However, the three-page article also attracted the attention of a number of publishers and agents, eventually leading to his first book.
+In 2005 a number of his blog posts were used without his permission by the newspaper the Mail on Sunday for a three-page article.
+The use of the material attracted protest from fellow bloggers, and Copperfield jokingly described the journalists as "bastards".
+However, the article also attracted the attention of a number of publishers and agents, eventually leading to his first book.

 Wasting Police Time

-In early 2006 Copperfield signed a book deal with British publisher Monday Books to turn his blog into a book.
-For its title, he chose the term wasting police time, a misdemeanour criminal offence under British law.
-In October 2006, Wasting Police Time was published.
-It chronicles Copperfield's despair at the way policing in his town – dubbed 'Newtown' (revealed to be Burton upon Trent) – stopped functioning properly to a significant extent.
+In early 2006 Copperfield signed a book deal with Monday Books to turn his blog into a book.
+For its title he chose the term "wasting police time", a criminal offence under British law.
+Wasting Police Time was published in October 2006.
+It chronicles Copperfield's despair at the way policing in his town – dubbed "Newtown" but later revealed to be Burton upon Trent) – stopped functioning properly.